Skip to content

 • slug (string): Server identifier

-• command (string): The command being executed
+• start (string): The start command being executed

 • path (string): Working directory path